 - Michael Shapcott (Sorrento);

 - Electoral Area C Director, Paul Demenok, is a non-voting, ex officio member of the Committee.

 The communities of Sorrento and Blind Bay are within the unceded territory of the Secwépemc Nation, specifically the caretaker area of the Little Shuswap Lake Band, Neskonlith Indian Band, and Adams Lake Indian Band.
-The province is currently working with these Indigenous communities to develop a framework for government to government engagement to better understand impacts resulting from the potential municipal incorporation.
+The province and the CSRD are currently working with these Indigenous communities to better understand cultural heritage resources in the area and develop a framework for government-to-government engagement.
 The Indigenous communities and the province are also jointly exploring opportunities for strengthening cooperation and collaboration between local governments and Indigenous communities.

 Deputy Manager, Corporate Administration